 How Do Spouses Handle It?

-We asked our Facebook followers how they respond to this code, and more than 50 military spouses, all women, quickly replied with widely varied answers.
-Many said they hide nothing from their husbands.
+We asked our Facebook followers how they respond to this code, and many said they hide nothing from their spouse.
 They said it would be like lying and would violate trust, potentially harming the marriage.

 Others said they share information only after a problem is resolved, or when they know more facts, and then they choose their words carefully.